imran3006/SQA_WPPOOL_Assignment/readME.md

 B. To run test on firefox project: npx playwright test --project firefox<br>
 C. To run test on safari project: npx playwright test --project webkit<br>
 D. To run in debug mode with Playwright Inspector: npx playwright test --debug<br>
-E. To run tests in interactive UI mode, with a built-in watch mode (Preview): npx playwright test --ui<br>
-F. To run tests in headed browsers: npx playwright test --headed <br>
+E. To run tests in headed browsers: npx playwright test --headed <br>
-G. To run all the tests: npx playwright test <br>
+F. To run all the tests: npx playwright test <br>
-H. To run on parallal worker: npx playwright test --workers=3<br>

 2. To run the test with project defined script: <br>
 A. To run test on chrome project: npm run testChrome<br>